Pistol Optics- Slight

-Earlier, we explored many of the different types of iron sights available for pistols – check it out if you haven’t read it already, then come back here for a whole new set of options.
+Earlier, we explored many of the different types of iron sights available for pistols optics – check it out if you haven’t read it already, then come back here for a whole new set of options.

 Without getting into the details of the technologies used to create optical sights, let’s talk about why you might want one, how you would use one, and how you can get one on one of your guns.

 One of the tricky parts of using iron sights is having to properly line up the front sight with the rear sights, then placing those lined up sights on the correct part of the target, especially if your vision isn’t perfect.
 Since it is only possible for your eyes to focus on one plane at a time, something will inevitably be blurry.

 With an optical sight, aiming is as simple as placing the reticle (usually a red dot) over where you want the bullet to land.
-You can focus your eyes directly on the target, because the dot will appear in the same focal plane.
+You can focus your eyes directly on the target because the dot will appear in the same focal plane.

 There are currently a number of options for getting an optical sight on your pistol.

 You may be able to mount the optic on one of your existing guns using an adapter that slides into the dovetail for your rear sight or attaches to the frame of your gun (usually via the accessory rail under the barrel).

 You need to make certain that the gunsmith who does the work is experienced with this type of modification, to ensure that the strength and functionality of the slide are not compromised, but the results are usually better than a dovetail or rail mount.

 Right now, these are most commonly available as part of the Glock MOS and Smith & Wesson C.O.R.E. lines.
 You still need to choose the exact optical sight that you want, but these pistols support most of the popular brands and models through adapter plates that are fitted to the slide.

 The easiest option is to buy a pistol that comes with an optical sight.
 As of right now, the only relatively major manufacturer choice is the SIG Sauer P320 RX.

 Have you tried an optical sight?
 Are you looking to get away from the world of irons?
 Tell us about your experiences!
-Then, if you haven't like Gun Carrier's Facebook page yet, make sure you do it now.
+Then, if you haven't liked Gun Carrier's Facebook page yet, make sure you do it now.